The cooker in a modern 1940s UK suburban kitchen

 The cooker was powered by gas with a hob on top - although 'hob' was not a word that I heard used until much later.

-The colour of the cooker
+The appearance of the cooker

 The pilot light